edgecollective/edge-blog/posts/notes/co2.md

 Look to see if it's also used for the Feather ESP32 -- and what its specs are -- if it can source sufficient current for the full CO2 board (which are ...?)

+Q:
+- what LDO is used on the Feather ESP32?
+- what are the current req's for this board?
+- footprint to use for AP2112K?
+(SOT-25 assumed)

+AP2112K-3.3 on [Digikey](https://www.digikey.com/en/products/detail/diodes-incorporated/AP2112K-3-3TRG1/4470746) and associated [datasheet](https://www.diodes.com/assets/Datasheets/AP2112.pdf)

+Looks like it can provide 600 mA.

+max input 6V

+Assume SOT-25 package on Adafruit